frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Bean](https://www.drupal.org/project/bean)

-Bean stands for <q>Block Entities Arn't Nodes.</q> This is a stab at the [other way of doing this](https://www.drupal.org/project/nodeblock).
+Bean stands for <q>Block Entities Aren't Nodes.</q> This is a stab at the [other way of doing this](https://www.drupal.org/project/nodeblock).

 Block's are the things of which sites are made.
 One would expect that they would be fieldable, bundlable, entities.
 Alas, they are not.
-Blocks cannot have fields and those fields can not be stored in features --because blocks ar'nt entities and don't have fields.
+Blocks cannot have fields and those fields can not be stored in features --because blocks are'nt entities and don't have fields.

 Beans can have fields, because a Bean is a new type of entity, a block entity.
 This also gives us a better experience for content editors that will be building blocks.
 Content editors are given revisions, and a block listing page that works just like the content listing page.
 This means we can have views of blocks too.